http4k/www/src/website/content/news/http4k-v6-still-the-most-testable-web-toolkit-on-the-planet/index.md

 #### The first CVE: CVE-2024-12345/

 It might seem strange to celebrate your first CVE, but it’s a rite of passage for any popular open-source project and an excellent opportunity to learn.
-We were very pleased to have been able to fix the issue quickly and to have been able to provide a fix to all users within a few hours of the issue being reported by a security researcher.
+We were very pleased to have been able to fix the issue quickly, and to have been able to provide a fix to all users within a few hours of the issue being reported by a security researcher.
 This is a testament to the efforts the team have made with http4k to ensure we provide a secure and reactive system, and the power of the open-source model in general.

-You can read about the CVE, the fix and the timeline [here](/security/cve-2024-12345)
+You can read about the CVE, the fix and the timeline [here](/security/cve-2024-12345).

 We were also particularly impressed with the score of the CVE - **9.8**.
 Higher numbers are better, right? 😈